Spotlight: What is Help-4-Hep?

 If you have or think you may have been exposed to hepatitis C, or someone near or dear to you is in that situation, or you just have questions about hepatitis C, call Help-4-Hep at 877.435.7443.
 The call is free, the help is free!

-For those in Canada, call Help4Hep BC* at 1-855-411-7578. *Please note, Help4Hep BC may be able to provide limited support for people outside of British Columbia.
+For those in Canada, call or text Help4Hep BC* at 1-855-411-7578. *Please note, Help4Hep BC may be able to provide limited support for people outside of British Columbia.